AanshSavla/Quantum_Game_Jam_2023_Team_004/README.md

 **Playing hints:**
 Players need to strategize to ensure that monsters are never in greater numbers than characters on any island/riverbank, as this would result in the death of a pair.

+Checkout the video about the game on YouTube [here](https://www.youtube.com/watch?v=liZ2nRnUeww).

 There are many improvements needed in the game and we can add even some more features as mentioned in the 'QGameJam2023_Entagled Love.pdf'.
 But during this 48 hours of Quantum Game Jam we steadily made the progress and make our game work!